Symposium: “The European Court of Human Rights and French Criminal Law: A Simple Influence”

 • Location:

-Since 1974, due to the persistent phenomenon of the Europeanization of law, the nature of the relationship between the European Court of Human Rights and French criminal law has raised serious questions.
+As early as 1974, due to the ongoing trend toward the Europeanization of law, the nature of the relationship between the European Court of Human Rights and French criminal law raised serious questions.

-This symposium, organized by Professor Marie-Christine Sordino, Director of the Montpellier Criminal Law Team (EDPM-UMR 5815 Dynamics of Law) and Ms. Cécile Lefrançois and Ms. Clémence Vialatte, doctoral students at the University of Montpellier, will attempt to provide as accurate an answer as possible to this persistent question.
+This conference, organized by Professor Marie-Christine Sordino, Director of the Criminal Law Research Group at Montpellier (EDPM-UMR 5815 Dynamics of Law) and Ms. Cécile Lefrançois and Ms. Clémence Vialatte, doctoral students at the University of Montpellier, will attempt to provide as accurate an answer as possible to this persistent question.

-Through in-depth analysis, academics and magistrates will examine the characteristics of the relationship between French criminal law and the European Court, before turning their attention to the impact of the latter on our criminal law, both in terms of substance and procedure.
+Through in-depth analysis, academics and judges will examine the nature of the relationship between French criminal law and the European Court, before turning their attention to the impact of the latter on our criminal law, both in terms of substance and procedure.

 Download the program